bbchallenge/bbchallenge-proofs/README.md

 We elaborate and store these proofs here.

-## PDFs

-This repository stores tex sources of the proofs only.
-The corresponding compiled PDFs are available at http://docs.bbchallenge.org/bbchallenge-proofs.

 ## Future work: using theorem provers

 At the moment we focus on writing standard plain-English proofs but future work includes a translation to formal proof systems such as [Lean](https://leanprover.github.io/) or [Coq](https://coq.inria.fr/).